October 26, 2019

 Okay, that might be a bit of an exaggeration.
 We know some talented numismatists who are quite successful coin dealers as well.
 And we grudgingly admit that we like to turn a few bucks as well.

 Another example of the difference comes to mind.
-We made a fairly random purchase off of eBay about 18 months ago, of a gorgeously toned Mint State Mexico 8 reales coin (basically a Mexican silver dollar).
-That led us to meet a nice dealer from whom we bought another two dozen splendid Mint State Mexican 8 reales, all Mint State (and including one incredible MS66 coin).
-They were not cheap—but they gave us the opportunity to buy the marvelous Resplandores reference by Dunigan and Parker, the hard-to-find two-volume Whitman Encyclopedia of Mexican Money, and the even-more-elusive Guide Book of Mexican Coins 1822–Date by Buttrey and Hubbard.
+We made a fairly random purchase off of eBay about 18 months ago, of a gorgeously toned, late-19th-century Mint State Mexico 8 reales coin (basically a Mexican silver dollar).
+That led us to meet a nice dealer from whom we bought another two dozen splendid Mexico 8 reales, all Mint State (including one incredible MS66 coin).
+They were not cheap—but they gave us a reason and the opportunity to buy the marvelous Resplandores reference by Dunigan and Parker, the hard-to-find two-volume Whitman Encyclopedia of Mexican Money, and the even-more-elusive Guide Book of Mexican Coins 1822–Date by Buttrey and Hubbard.
 And to learn something of the history of the 14 mints and dozens of assayers who left their hallmarks on these coins.
 It was time very well spent, when you can handle and learn about coins like this.